 And He has on His robe and on His thigh a name written: KING OF KINGS AND LORD OF LORDS.

-The “beast” here in the Revelation Book represents the Antichrist who is the same as the “Gog” personage in the Book of Ezekiel.
-And the grisly aftermath – birds and beasts feasting on the dead carcasses of Gog’s army – is also featured in Revelation:
+The “beast” here in the Revelation Book represents the Antichrist who is the same as the “Gog” personage in the Book of Ezekiel – just as the grisly aftermath of birds and beasts feasting on the dead carcasses of Gog’s army is the same as what is featured in Revelation:

 So what is it, we may ask, that leads up to this great Battle of Armageddon?
 What is the background to this great final conflict?
 By piecing together the bits of information given in the Bible and learning what we can from history, we could surmise the following scenario: There will be much opposition to the Antichrist, as was mentioned in chapter 38: “I will call for a sword against Gog throughout all My mountains.” (verse 21) As a result the world is embroiled in a World War – the armies of the Antichrist versus those who oppose him.

 Although wars are usually fought for reasons of greed and hunger for power, there can often be an underlying religious element.
 For example, prior to World War 2, Hitler had risen to power and fostered worship of himself, while persecuting those religious groups who refused such an allegiance but desired to continue worshiping God.
 Some allied leaders, especially Winston Churchill, were convinced they were engaged in a holy war to defeat the forces of spiritual Darkness that were threatening to engulf Europe.
 He even felt that the survival of Christendom was at stake.

 Prior to Armageddon, it will be much the same thing: a charismatic leader fostering worship of himself, persecution of religious groups, war campaigns designed to grab new territory and wealth, a world on the brink of capitulation to an anti-God world order.
 These things we can gather from the many Scriptures that outline the near future of world history.
 Here are just a few: